Arnold Dix: Leadership and other roles

+Safety and rescues

 In 2023, he was part of the Uttarakhand tunnel rescue operation of 41 workers in India who were trapped in Uttarkashi, India.

 Dix has also been involved in improving the safety of bulk milk truck tankers.
 In 2023, he was announced by the National Bulk Tanker Association (NBTA) as the keynote speaker for Bulk Tanker Day.

 In 2020, Dix, together with Lord Robert Mair and Peter Vickery QC, established Underground Works Chambers.
 The company offers technical and regulatory solutions for challenges related to underground spaces.